Without Remorse (film): Reception

 On Rotten Tomatoes, the film has a 45% approval rating based on 191 reviews, with an average score of 5.3/10.
 The website's critics consensus reads: "Despite a commanding performance from Michael B. Jordan, Without Remorse fails to escape its outdated patriotic tropes and forced franchise place settings."
 Metacritic assigned the film a weighted average score of 41 out of 100, based on 41 critics, indicating "mixed or average reviews".

 The Hollywood Reporter's David Rooney called the film "pacey and punchy, buoyed by its magnetic lead" and wrote: "The result is a solid entry in the Clancy screen canon — gritty, briskly paced, laced with vigorously choreographed fight scenes, explosive weapons action and twisty political intrigue that seems prescient as it taps into the most strained period in U.S.-Russian relations since the Cold War."

 Randy Meyers of The Mercury News wrote, "Without Remorse improves on its source material and delivers a satisfyingly sleek and ultra-violent spy thriller."
 Owen Gleiberman of Variety called the film "...a lively formulaic action-hero origin story, dunked in combat grunge, that demonstrates how a resourceful lead actor can bend and heighten the meaning of a commercial thriller."

 Barry Hertz of The Globe and Mail wrote, "Without Remorse is a half-hearted attempt to exfiltrate an espionage brand that just won't come in from the cold.
 If you like your shootouts generic, your characters disposable, and your plot twists as predictable as airport newsstand merchandise, then have I got the far-from-impossible mission for you."
 David Ehrlich of IndieWire gave the film a grade of C− and said: "Without Remorse doesn't understand the role it's meant to serve as the foundation of a potential franchise.
 It's a movie locked in a tedious custody battle between legacy and potential, too safe to whet appetites for what's to come while also too sequel-oriented to stand on its own two legs."

 Anupama Chopra of Film Companion wrote, "The action is fierce and relentless.
 The body count is high.
 But it isn't seductive."

 Sequel

-In September 2018, Michael B. Jordan's selection to play John Kelly was reported to serve as an origin story for the character before he would then appear in Rainbow Six, the intended sequel to the film.
+In September 2018, Jordan's selection to play Kelly was reported to serve as an origin story for the character before he would appear in a sequel, based on Clancy's Rainbow Six novel.